Skip to content

 Contamination from historical oil refining activities at the former North Pole Refinery (now Marathon Terminal), located about 15 miles east of Fairbanks, has affected groundwater used as a source of drinking water in the North Pole area.

-The sulfolane groundwater plume is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, and continuing to migrate gradually northward.
+The sulfolane groundwater plume is approximately 2 miles wide, 3.5 miles long, and over 300 feet deep, and it continues to migrate gradually northward.
 The PFAS plume appears to have a similar footprint, although the boundaries of the plume have not been fully evaluated.

-Contamination summary: soil and groundwater on the former refinery property are contaminated with sulfolane, PFAS and petroleum constituents.
-Sulfolane and PFAS in contaminated groundwater have migrated off the property.
+Contamination summary: Soil and groundwater on the former refinery property are contaminated with sulfolane, PFAS and petroleum.
+Sulfolane and PFAS in contaminated groundwater have migrated off the refinery property.

 Sulfolane is an industrial solvent used primarily in natural gas and petroleum refining.
 Most of what we know about how sulfolane might affect human health comes from studies in which laboratory animals were exposed to sulfolane for periods of time.
 The National Toxicology Program is currently studying the long-term effects of exposure to sulfolane in water on rodents.
 For more information on the toxicity of sulfolane and the National Toxicology Program studies, see the following: